You can find below so

 There are many pages that offer interesting facts about mathematics and mathematicians.
 For example, the following sites may be of interest:

-Information on various mathematical constants.
+Steven Finch's information on various mathematical constants.

 Mark Woodard's examples of mathematician quotes.